MTG/freesound/_docs/api/source/analysis_docs.rst

 spectral_spread
 -------------------------

-**Description:** Spread (variance) of the spectrum given its central moments.
+**Description:** Spread (variance in Hz²) of the spectrum given its central moments.
 It measures how the values of the spectrum are dispersed around the mean and is a key indicator of the distribution's shape.

 **Mode:** mean